 |October 13 – October 20||Bonifay FUMC (Bonifay, Fla.) – medical|

 SIFAT Ecuador welcomes Spanish speaking interns to help in the summer with our short-term mission teams.
-You must raise your own support for this internship, and the cost is about $50 per day, plus airfare and insurance.
+You must raise your own support for this internship, and the cost is about $65 per day, plus airfare, insurance and tourist activities.
 If you are interested in serving with SIFAT as an intern, please contact our international team coordinator, email@example.com.

 Project Location: Aida Leon, in southern Quito at an altitude of about 9,500 feet